-Looking back now I realise how naive I was.
+That was 15 years ago.
+Meanwhile, looking back now I realise how naive I was.
 Today, experience and passion have replaced naivety and youthfulness.
-Having driven idea management programs and designed many innovation management tools for the enterprise, I have a better understanding what’s required to collect great ideas from employees, and also how to engage them in other people’s ideas.
+For instance, having been involved in many innovative programs and designed many tools for innovation in the workplace for large organisations, I now have a better understanding of the idea generation techniques required to engage employees.

-Here are some of my Idea Management lessons from the last decade and a half.
-These lessons will guide you if you are starting out on your continuous innovation journey.
+Here are my 10 essential idea generation techniques from the last decade and a half.
+These techniques will guide you if you are starting your own innovation program or support you if you are currently lacking employee engagement to generate ideas.

 The quickest way to generate ideas from employees is for them to see their own leadership teams active and engaged.
 Lead and others will follow!